Create Your Legacy

 What is Planned Giving?

-Planned giving (sometimes called “gift planning”) can enable donors to make larger gifts than they could make from their income.
-Some planned gifts provide life-long income to the individual or family, while others use estate and tax planning strategies to benefit both the school and the donor.
+Planned giving (sometimes called “gift planning”) enables donors to make larger gifts than they could make from their income.
+Some planned gifts provide lifelong income to the individual or family, while others use estate and tax planning strategies to benefit both the school and the donor.

 A planned gift can maximize the contribution to the school and/or minimize its impact on the individual’s estate.
 Planned gifts differ from contributions to the annual fund, which usually are funded by discretionary income; annual donations are not strategically planned with an eye toward one’s overall financial worth.